benninh/tictactoe/README.md

 # tictactoe

-set up:
+# Setup
 1. Fork and clone the repo
 2. run npm install

-to play:
+# To Play
-1. choose who will be X or who will be O
+1. choose who will be X and who will be O. The game will always start with X
 2. run npm start

-The game will always start with X